 To run successful digital marketing for your practice, you need to have a strong online presence.
 Start establishing your online presence by building a website.
 It’s a must for your practice as a destination for all the marketing efforts you’ll undertake.
 When people try to find you across online sources, all paths should lead to your website.
 Your social media accounts, directory listings, and even personal communications should guide people to your website.

-Digital marketing for psychologists begins with a clean and distinct website that attracts potential clients and lets therapists do what they do best — help people in need.
+Digital marketing for mental health professionals begins with a clean and distinct website that attracts potential clients and lets therapists do what they do best — help people in need.
 One of the biggest mistakes specialists make when it comes to their website is making it too much about themselves.
 Remember that your website shouldn't be about you!
 Instead, your website needs to be about your potential clients and the pain they feel.

 Consider the following recommendations to make a client-friendly site: